Percina shumardi: Description

 Darters are characterized by two dorsal fins and dorsal scutes, a line of modified scales along the midline of the body.
 They have two anal spins and a complete lateral line.
 Darters have a moderately pointed snout and a subterminal mouth.
 River darters are olive brown with distinct dorsal blotching and a mottled back.
-The dorsal blotches form 8-10 faint bars along the body that become more discernibly ovular towards the tail.
+The dorsal blotches form 8–15 faint bars along the body that become more discernibly ovular towards the tail.
 A distinctive bar can be seen below the eye.
 The dorsal fins are clear with light banding.
-Nuptial males have a bright, golden band in the posterior region of the dorsal fin.
-The dorsal fin has 15 rays.
+Nuptial males have a bright, golden band in the posterior region of the first, spiny dorsal fin.
+The second dorsal fin has up to 16 soft rays.
 The anal fin has 11 rays.
 Males are darker and more distinctly marked during spawning season, but do not develop bright colors like many other darters.
-Tubercles develop on the caudal, pelvic and anal fins, and occasionally also occur on the heads of males during this season.
+Tubercles develop on the caudal, pelvic and anal fins, and occasionally also occur on the heads of males during the breeding season.